kjxshi/github-pages-with-jekyll/index.md

 title: "Welcome to my website!"
 ---

+Hi!
-My name is Kirari Momobami.
+My name is Kalpana Joshi.

+My social media accounts are linked below (@kjxshi on Instagram, @kjxshi on GitHub)

 Here is a picture of me:

-My Instagram username is @kmxbami and my Snapchat username is ki-ferrari

-My brag sheet information includes my job as a Target manager, my position as National Honor Society President, and my hobby for graph design and photography.
+My brag sheet information includes my job as a Target manager, my position as Student Council President, and my hobby for casual photography.